microsoft/MixedRealityToolkit-Unity/Documentation/MRTK_Configuration_Dialog.md

 To apply the changes, click the **Apply** button.
 The **Later** button will defer the changes until the project is reloaded at a future time.

 > [!NOTE]
-> The configuration dialog will reappear if one or more of the reccomended settings is left unchecked.
+> The configuration dialog will reappear if one or more of the recommended settings is left unchecked.
 To prevent this from occurring, apply the desired options, then relaunch the dialog via  **Mixed Reality Toolkit** > **Utilities** > **Configure Unity Project** and click **Ignore**.
 This will prevent the configuration dialog from reappearing automatically.

 ## Common settings